ShareholderRoyalties (Barons)

 Integrator guidance:

-compoundForManyis best-effort;compoundForis atomic and may revert.- UIs should surface pause reasons and provide a one-click fix (delist, extend, update tokenId).
+compoundForManyis best-effort;compoundForis atomic and may revert.- UIs should surface pause reasons and provide a single-transaction fix (delist, extend, update tokenId).

 Batch checkpoint